Chains and antichains in the Weihrauch lattice

-We now provide a sufficient condition for a family $\family{f_x}{x\in P}$ of problems to have an upper bound.
+We now provide a sufficient condition for a family of problems $\family{f_x}{x\in P}$, ordered as the partial order $P$, to have an upper bound.
 We do not need to require that $P$ has uncountable cofinality.
 However, the statement is trivial if $\setcofinality(P)=\omega$, as every countable family of problems has an upper bound.

 \begin{lemma} \thlabel{thm:no_upper_bound_2} Let $P$ be a partial order and let $\family{f_x}{x\in P}$ be a family of partial multi-valued functions that is order-isomorphic to $P$.
 For every $A\subseteq P$ and every $p\in\Baire$, let $I_p^A:=\{x \in A \st p\in\dom(f_x)\}$.